 Active web indexing with a large and growing cross-section of the images on the web

 Find heavily cropped and modified versions of images

 The TinEye API is a fully hosted API.
 There is no software to install and no updates to worry about.
 By using our hosted API, you save time and money needed to build and maintain your own image recognition solutions.

 The TinEye API is easily integrated with your existing technology, regardless of the languages and tools you use.

-The TinEye API is a REST-based API.
+The TinEye API is a REST-based API, delivered over HTTP or HTTPS in JSON format.
 REST/JSON bindings are available in all major programming languages.
 We also support a growing number of language-specific libraries to make integration very straight forward.
 Our documentation and libraries are extensive.

 Scalable and high performance

 Multiple image query support including JPEG, PNG, or GIF.
 Query images can be specified by a publicly accessible image URL, or uploaded.